mebobby2/seven_concurrency_models/README.md

 ### ++Var and Var++
 Although both var++ and ++var increment the variable they are applied to, the result returned by  var++ is the value of the variable before incrementing, whereas the result returned by ++var is the value of the variable after the increment is applied.

+### Just-in-time Optimizer
+As is often the case with code running on the JVM, we have to run more than once to give the just-in-time optimizer a chance to kick in and get a representative time

 ## Clojure
 * *lein repl* - to open the REPL
-* *(load-file "FunctionalProgramming/sum.clj")* - to load a clojure file from inside the REPL
+* *(load-file "FunctionalProgramming/sum.clj")* - to load a clojure file from inside the REPL.
+The path is relative from the directory where the REPL is started
+* *lein new project_name* - generate a new clojure project

 # Building
 ## Java